iArcanic/iss-cw/docs/report/iss-report.md

 ciphertext = encryptor.update(data) + encryptor.finalize()
 ```

 The final, true form of the cipher text is returned, as a concatenation of the initialisation vector and the newly generated cipher text.
+This will be required in the decryption process (see [2.3.2](#232-decryption)).

 ```python
 return iv + ciphertext